by-jp/www.byjp.me/content/notes/twitter/201702072880594945/index.md

 tags:
 - imported
 - from-twitter
-- livesnexttoasportspubnow
+- LivesNextToASportsPubNow
-- haswindowopen
+- HasWindowOpen
 ---
-I get the impression that was a big goal [livesnexttoasportspubnow](/tags/livesnexttoasportspubnow) [haswindowopen](/tags/haswindowopen)
+I get the impression that was a big goal [LivesNextToASportsPubNow](/tags/livesnexttoasportspubnow) [HasWindowOpen](/tags/haswindowopen)